-I can’t think of a better way to honor July 4th than with a blog about Cape Cod, the place where our nation ostensibly began.
-As a food writer from Queens, NY with family roots on the Cape and a school-age son who will try just about anything I feed him I have firm opinions on all things edible.
-And I love to eat on Cape Cod.
+My favorite way to honor July 4th is to spend time on Cape Cod, the place where our nation ostensibly began.
+As a food writer from Queens, NY with family roots on the Cape and a teen son who will try just about anything I feed him, I love to eat on Cape Cod.

-Restaurants are one of our favorite reasons to go there.
+Restaurants are one of our favorite reasons to return to the Cape annually.
 Fish is impeccably fresh almost everywhere from the simple fry shacks to the five-star restaurants.
-In many years of vacationing there, we’ve only had a handful of bad meals, usually when were famished or had no reservations and had to settle for a known tourist trap.
-Here is my best advice:
+In many years of vacationing there, we’ve only had a handful of bad meals.

 Eat Clam Bellies